 Our 2D numerical models comprise a single subduction system with a mobile trench and composite non-linear rheology.
-We

-- 470 consider long and short subducting plate models to evaluate the effect of plate length and the associated basal drag.
-The setup of these regional subduction models is similar to those of previous studies, which have been used to elucidate how slab buoyancy, slab strength, slab interaction with the upper-lower mantle boundary or subduction-upper plate interaction influence subduction dynamics (e.g. Bellahsen et al., 2005; Capitanio et al., 2007, 2009; Stegman et al., 2010; Čížková and Bina, 2013; Garel et al., 2014; Agrusta et al., 2017; Billen and Arredondo, 2018; Wolf and Huismans, 2019).
-We found that 475 basal drag limits subduction velocities for our reference models and models with a lower asthenospheric viscosity (in a range consistent with likely viscosities on Earth and still allowing for steady subduction, without rapid slab detachment), leading to lithosphere-asthenosphere viscosity ratios of a factor $10^3$ to $10^4$ ).
+We consider long and short subducting plate models to evaluate the effect of plate length and the associated basal drag.
+The set-up of these regional subduction models is similar to those of previous studies, which have been used to elucidate how slab buoyancy, slab strength, slab interaction with the upper-lower mantle boundary or subduction-upper plate interaction influence subduction dynamics (e.g. Bellahsen et al., 2005; Capitanio et al., 2007, 2009; Stegman et al., 2010; Čižková and Bina, 2013; Garel et al., 2014; Agrusta et al., 2017; Billen and Arredondo, 2018; Wolf and Huismans, 2019).
+We found that basal drag limits subduction velocities for our reference models and models with a lower asthenospheric viscosity (in a range consistent with likely viscosities on Earth and still allowing for steady subduction, without rapid slab detachment, leading to lithosphere-asthenosphere viscosity ratios of a factor 103 to 104).
 Models with a low-viscosity asthenosphere do reduce the contribution of trench motion to plate convergence to more Earth-like values, as observed in previous studies (e.g. Capitanio et al., 2007; Billen and Arredondo, 2018).
-They also allow for periods of trench retreat and advance (Billen and Arredondo, - 480 2018), although we note that trench advance with reclining/vertical slab geometries as observed in nature probably requires additional forcing (e.g. by upwellings or other forces within the global plate system). - Strengthening the lithosphere can significantly lower the dependency of velocity on plate length but requires strengthening by as much as a factor of $10{\frac{1}{2}}$ (to maximum viscosity of $10^{26}$ Pa s), which is an upper bound: our models that incorporate lithospheric strengthening of this magnitude often preclude subduction.
-Although it has been shown that the relative strength - 485 of the lithosphere to asthenosphere is important in controlling the dynamics of subduction (Höink and Lenardic, 2008, 2010; Ribe, 2010), with non-linear rheologies, increasing lithosphere strength and decreasing asthenosphere strength have distinct effects.
+They also allow for periods of trench retreat and advance (Billen and Arredondo, 2018), although we note that trench advance with reclining/vertical slab geometries as observed in nature probably requires additional forcing (e.g. by upwellings or other forces within the global plate system).

+Strengthening the lithosphere can significantly lower the dependency of velocity on plate length but requires strengthening by as much as a factor of 10 (to maximum viscosity of 1026 Pa s), which is an upper bound: our models that incorporate lithospheric strengthening of this magnitude often preclude subduction.
+Although it has been shown that the relative strength of the lithosphere to asthenosphere is important in controlling the dynamics of subduction (Höink and Lenardic, 2008, 2010; Ribe, 2010), with non-linear rheologies, increasing lithosphere strength and decreasing asthenosphere strength have distinct effects.

 Basal drag values in our models range from a few percent of slab pull (in the strongest lithosphere cases) to up to 10-30%.
-Similar values are estimated in analytical calculations of basal drag to pull ratio assuming a reasonable set of parameters for

-- 490 the Pacific and Cocos plate.
-This, together with results from global flow models where basal drag by whole mantle flow has been shown to be important to reproduce patterns of plate motion (Lithgow-Bertelloni and Richards, 1998; Becker and O'Connell, 2001; Conrad and Lithgow-Bertelloni, 2006), indicates that basal drag is a substantial contributor towards the subduction force balance, of the same order as effective slab pull (i.e. slab pull minus the viscous resistance to sinking) and ridge push. - 495 Based upon an analysis of Cenozica Cenozoic plate motion reconstructions, reconstruction (Müller et al., 2016), we suggest that the reason that most plates movein the past 60 Myr moved at velocities around 8-10 cm/yr is because the plate configuration during this era was such that plate size correlates correlated with plate age at the trench-(, i.e., both driving and resisting forces increase increase together).
+Similar values are estimated in analytical calculations of basal drag to pull ratio assuming a reasonable set of parameters for the Pacific and Cocos plate.
+This, together with results from global flow models where basal drag by whole mantle flow has been shown to be important to reproduce patterns of plate motion (Lithgow-Bertelloni and Richards, 1998; Becker and O'Connell, 2001; Conrad and Lithgow-Bertelloni, 2006), indicates that basal drag is a substantial contributor towards the subduction force balance, of the same order as effective slab pull (i.e. slab pull minus the viscous resistance to sinking) and ridge push.

+Based upon an analysis of a Cenozoic plate motion reconstruction (Müller et al.,, 2016), we suggest that the reason that most plates in the past 60 Myr moved at velocities around 8-10 cm/yr is because the plate configuration during this era was such that plate size correlated with plate age at the trench, i.e., both driving and resisting forces increased together.
 Note however, that this correlation between size and age is not causal and may not have existed in other times of Earth history.
-As a result, during the Cenozoic, the increase in basal drag more or less balances balanced the increase in plate velocity induced by increased slab pull with increasing age.
-ThisSuch co-500 dependency variations between plate velocity, age and lengthsize should be considered in regional models of subduction systems.
+As a result, during the Cenozoic, the increase in basal drag more or less balanced the increase in plate velocity induced by increased slab pull with increasing age.
+Such co-variations between plate velocity, age and size should be considered in regional models of subduction systems.